rhythnic/habu/README.md

 #### Explanation
-In the example, the css function is on the React context.
-If you're not familiar with React, just ignore this.
-What matters is that the css function inside of the component has been configured.
+The imported css function has been configured.
 During configuration, you can pass a theme, mixins, and abbreviations.
 When calling the css function, the format of the strings are analyzed to determine if it's a mediaQuery, mixin, pseudo-selector, or css rule.
+That string is then translated into an aphrodite stylesheet item.

 * 'm:0' -> { margin: 0 }
 * 'p:0' -> { padding: 0 }